huadiweilaoqy/Seeed_Arduino_Grove_DopplerRadar/README.md

   ```

--Set the communication baud rate of the DopplerRadar module (115200).
+- Set the communication baud rate of the DopplerRadar module (115200).

--Then initialize GBT in the setup function.
+- Then initialize GBT in the setup function.

--Set the working mode.
+- Set the working mode.
   ```
   void setup()
   {